phowobos/Minecraftcamp-Ubuntu-Autoinstall/README.md

 please ignore this repository.
-Do not use it.
+Repo is for demo purposes only and not actively maintained nor is any compatibility guaranteed.